LC-Linkous/LC-Linkous/README.md

 Interested in collaboration?
 Reach out to me on [Linkedin](https://www.linkedin.com/in/lauren-linkous)!
 <br>
 <br>
-Work and repo details can be found at my [Directory](https://github.com/LC-Linkous/Directory) to group together the conference projects, tutorials, and other materials for easier access
+Work and repo details can be found on my [Projects page](https://lc-linkous.github.io/projects) to group together the conference projects, tutorials, and other materials for easier access

 <hr/>
 Assorted Project Quick Links